manjaro-sway/manjaro-sway/SUPPORT.md

 refer to `man sway-input` and the [arch wiki](https://wiki.archlinux.org/title/Sway#Keymap) for more pointers.

-### Why doesn't it start with nvidia drivers?

-Likely you're using proprietary drivers, unsupported by sway.
-You can try it anyway by pressing `F3` in the greeter and selecting `Sway (unsupported GPU)`.

 ### How can I configure another path for the screenshots to be saved?

 By default screenshots are being stored in `$HOME/Screenshots`.
 If you'd like to change that, just add/change a line `XDG_SCREENSHOTS_DIR="$HOME/Screenshots"` in `~/.config/user-dirs.dirs`.